Information Access of the Oppressed: Freirean Design for Emancipatory Information Access

-Emancipatory IA~\citep{mitra2025emancipatory} is defined\footnote{ While the original definition~\citep{mitra2025emancipatory} was applied in relation to information \emph{retrieval}, we extend the scope to information \emph{access} as a whole. } as ``\emph{as the study and development of information access methods that challenge all forms of human oppression, and situates its activities within broader collective emancipatory praxis}''.
-The original formulation clarifies that emancipatory IA aspires for universal humanization and the elimination of all structural forms of oppression including colonialism, racism, patriarchy, casteism, transphobia, religious persecution, and ableism.
-This framing rejects the premise of \emph{technological determinism} in favor of recognizing the agency and responsibilities of researchers and developers to affect positive societal transformations via IA technologies.
-It proposes a framework of practices, projects, and provocations for emancipatory IA.
-The practices---adapted from Wright's emancipatory social science framework~\citep{wright2020envisioning}---include: \begin{enumerate*}[label=(\roman*)] \item \emph{Diagnosing and critiquing} to identify the ways in which IA approaches and practices may contribute systemic harms and impede emancipatory struggles, \item \emph{imagining viable alternative futures} informed by feminist, queer, decolonial, anti-racist, anti-casteist, anti-ableist, abolitionist, and other emancipatory epistemologies, and \item \emph{elaborating theories of change} that makes explicit the path to realizing alternative desirable futures recognizing current sociopolitical realities. \end{enumerate*} The framework encourages the field to proactively seek out provocations (\eg, through cross-disciplinary engagements and practices of reflexivity) to challenge current ways of thinking and reimagine radical alternatives.
-Finally, the framework proposes a nonexhaustive list of projects including: safeguarding against capture, surveillance, manipulation, dehumanization, and inequitable outcomes, and promoting emancipatory pedagogy.
+In IA, critical information theory~\cite{fuchs2009towards} calls for the study of how information and IA relates to the ``processes of oppression, exploitation, and domination'' and to conduct all research activities in ``solidarity with the dominated and for the abolishment of domination''.
+Echoing similar sentiments, emancipatory IA~\cite{mitra2025emancipatory} is defined\footnote{ While the original definition was in relation to information \emph{retrieval}, we extend the scope to information \emph{access} as a whole. } as ``\emph{the study and development of information access methods that challenge all forms of human oppression, and situates its activities within broader collective emancipatory praxis}''.
+Emancipatory IA aspires for universal humanization and the elimination of all structural forms of oppression including colonialism, racism, patriarchy, casteism, transphobia, religious persecution, and ableism.
+Similar to other values-driven research, emancipatory IA rejects the premise of technological determinism in favor of recognizing the agency and responsibilities of researchers and developers to affect positive societal transformations via IA technologies.
+The framework proposes a nonexhaustive list of projects including: safeguarding against capture, surveillance, manipulation, dehumanization, and inequitable outcomes, and promoting emancipatory pedagogy.
+While emancipatory IA specifies \textit{what} projects we should embark on, we theorize \textit{how} we should work on these projects.
+Specifically, Freirean design entrusts communities to come up with new imaginaries of IA systems and actualize them.
+In doing so, it challenges the technologists-as-liberator frame and articulates the need for intentional social arrangements in whose context emancipatory IA's theories can be put into practice.